HarishValliappan/Underwater-Animal-Detection/README.md

 # Underwater Animal Detection Using YOLOv8

 Welcome to the repository for the Underwater Animal Detection using YOLOv8 project.
-This project aims to detect and classify underwater animals using the YOLOv8 object detection algorithm, achieving an impressive accuracy rate of 97.12%.
+This project aims to detect and classify underwater animals using the YOLOv8 object detection algorithm, achieving an impressive accuracy rate of 97.12%(100 epochs).
 The model is trained to recognize seven distinct classes of underwater creatures: fish, starfish, jellyfish, penguin, puffin, shark, and stingray.

 Project Overview